 Each organisation has a directory listing the members and their accreditation or professional status.
 The IPEd directory can be searched by location, type of document, subject specialty and accreditation status.
-In Australia, accredited editors have demonstrated their professional competence, skills, knowledge and understanding of editing standards by passing the IPEd accreditation exam; they are required to adhere to Australian standards for editing practice.
+In Australia, accredited editors have demonstrated their professional competence, skills, knowledge and understanding of editing standards by passing the IPEd accreditation exam; they must also adhere to IPED’s Australian standards for editing practice.

 Simply comparing hourly rates when engaging an editor for a project can be misleading.
-(See The cost of editing and proofreading.)
+(For more about this see The cost of editing and proofreading.)
 An experienced editor with relevant qualifications and accreditation will generally complete a project in less time and to a higher standard than someone with limited experience and training.

-A preferable approach that provides a more accurate gauge of cost relative to service is to compare quotes for the total project, and ensure that you are comparing ‘apples with apples’.
-Evaluate the services outlined in the quote and ensure they encompass everything you need.
-Seek clarification from the editor if necessary.
+You will get a more accurate gauge of cost for the service if you compare quotes for the total project, and ensure that you are comparing ‘apples with apples’.
+Evaluate the services outlined in the quote, and ensure they encompass everything you need.
+Seek clarification if necessary.

 Provide a brief to the editors that are available and request a quote.
 At this point, if the project is confidential, provide an NDA (non-disclosure agreement) for the editor to sign.
 For an accurate quote most editors will need to inspect the document.
 If this is not possible then provide a current draft with as much detail about the final document as possible, including page and word counts, number of graphs, images, tables.

 Evaluate and compare